beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 3. Out the money, 时间越短, delta越小，volatility越小，delta越小
 4. At the money, delta is unaffected by changes in volatility or the passage of time.

 2，3 原理是 As volatity rises, call deltas close to 50, put deltas close to -50.
-As volatility falls or time passes, call deltas far away from 50, put deltas far away from -50
+As volatility falls or time passes, call deltas far away from 50, put deltas far away from -50. 当volatility increase, in-the-money delta decreases, out-of-money delta increases

 #### Gamma (Curvature)